 A: No food or beverages should be brought to the Union on events nights.
 Of course during the day you are free to use Rubix for eating your sandwiches etc. Should you require the items for medical reasons please make this known to the security personnel on the front door who will contact the Duty Manager.

 Q: I need to collect my tickets for the event, where do I go?

 A: Tickets will be sent to your email right after you have purchased it.
 To validate your ticket we will need to scan the QR code that you have been sent this can either be printed out or displayed on your mobile phone, please have your ticket ready when you approach the venue.

-For complimentary tickets on a Wednesday and VIP on a friday, please come into the Union and ask for Valentine.
+For complimentary tickets on a Wednesday and VIP on a Friday, please come into the Union and ask for Ian

 Q: Is there a dress code for events?